 Obesity may dampen taste sensitivity in children and adolescents

-Young obese subjects were found to have a lower ability to identify the correct taste qualities and rated sweetness lower in intensity compared to their normal-weight peers.
+Young subjects with obesity were found to have a lower ability to identify the correct taste qualities and rated sweetness lower in intensity compared to their peers with normal-weight.
 These are the results of a cross-sectional study executed by German researchers from the Universitätsmedizin in Berlin and the University of Dresden.

 Taste is perceived by the taste buds on the tongue and can be categorised into five basic qualities: sweet, salty, bitter, sour, and umami (a savoury or meaty taste).
 Early-life exposure to, and acceptance of, the different taste qualities is thought to play an essential role in shaping our eating behaviours.

 It has been found previously that the sensitivity for taste differs between individuals with low versus high body mass index (BMI).
 However, this has predominantly been investigated for bitter taste and data are partly inconsistent and insufficient when it comes to children and adolescents.
 Taste blindness for bitter has on the one hand been associated with more pleasant ratings for the bitter taste as found in some vegetables.
 But on the other hand this lower perception of bitter has been associated with a higher BMI.
 Regarding the latter it has been hypothesised that this lower perception of bitter goes along with lower sensitivities for sweet taste and a fatty texture, and that more of a certain food is needed to reach the same taste sensation.
 Little is known about the other taste qualities and data in children and adolescents are scarce.
 The aim was therefore to study the sensitivity to all five taste qualities in young individuals to see whether it relates to bodyweight.